Debunking the Myths About ADHD: Facts, Misconceptions & Support

 Although ADHD is frequently diagnosed in children, many adults also receive the diagnosis.

-Myth: ADHD is a learning disability
+Myth: ADHD is a learning disability.

 ADHD's relationship with learning is complex.